 Everything is oriented towards the best gaming experience possible.
 Intel Turbo Boost Technology 2.0 and Intel Hyper-Threading Technology will make sure to give you the ultimate gaming boost.
 The Z390 chipset offers support for Intel Optane memory.
 This feature can decrease the time required to open some of your favorite programs.
 Your ability to take advantage of Optane memory will, however, depend on the remainder of your software and hardware configuration.

-Z390 is not that big of a jump from Z370, to be honest, but it’s definitely your go-to choice if you intend to switch to 9th-gen of Intel Core CPUs.
+Z390 is not that big of a jump from Z370, to be honest, but it’s your go-to choice if you intend to switch to the 9th-gen of Intel Core CPUs.

 Here, we’re going to discuss and break down some of the following technologies and characteristics used to describe a motherboard, see what they mean, and check out just they affect a motherboard’s performance rating!

 Double Data Rate 4 Synchronous Dynamic Random-Access Memory, officially known as DDR4 SDRAM, is the 4th generation of DDR memories launched in 2014.
 It offers higher speeds when compared to its predecessors and it’s pretty much a standard these days as DDR5 is only supposed to be released sometime during 2020.

 It’s important to note that DDR4 memory is not in any way compatible with the earlier generations and trying to install different memory versions will result in massive hardware problems, and sometimes even fires.